 - Academic Administration

 PGY1 residents will staff 2 weekends per month divided between clinical days, clinical evenings, and operations starting in August.
+Residents must also complete 4 additional clinical evening shifts (1 per month) from March until June.
 For those interested and depending on the availability, there is opportunity to receive training and staffing opportunities in pediatrics.

 Each resident will work one major holiday block (Thanksgiving, Christmas, or New Year’s) and one minor holiday block (Labor Day or Memorial Day).
 All other holidays the resident will have off of work.